andrewbrg/rulepilot/README.md

 let result = RulePilot.evaluate(rule, {});
 ```

-In such a setup as seen above, if no conditions are met, the result will be `2.4`.
+In such a setup as seen above, if no conditions are met, the result will be `2.5`.

+#### Condition Types

+There are three (3) types of conditions which can be used in a rule:

+ - `all` - All conditions must be met
+ - `any` - Any condition must be met
+ - `none` - No conditions must be met

+Each and all of these condition types can be mixed and matched or nested to create complex rules.

 ### Criteria With Nested Properties